Frequently Asked Quilling Questions

 What quilling books do you recommend?

 Thank you for asking!
-My newest book, The Art of Quilling Paper Jewelry, is geared to both beginner and experienced quillers who are looking for new ideas.
-All Things Paper: 20 Unique Projects from Leading Paper Crafters, Artists, and Designers includes several quilled jewelry designs and frameable projects.
-Creative Paper Quilling: Wall Art, Jewelry, Cards & More is a compilation of designs from a number of American and Canadian quillers.
+My book, The Art of Quilling Paper Jewelry, is geared to both beginner and experienced quillers who are looking for new ideas.
+All Things Paper: 20 Unique Projects from Leading Paper Crafters, Artists, and Designers includes a number of quilled jewelry designs and frameable projects.
+Creative Paper Quilling: Wall Art, Jewelry, Cards & More is a compilation of designs from American and Canadian quillers.

 Have you made any quilling videos?